 So, before I get to the infographic, bare with me as I go through each of the 10 email marketing tips.
-I’ll leave the Beatles tie in to the infographic because they do it better than I could.
+I’ll leave the Beatles tie-in to the infographic because they do it better than I could.

 1) Use Email Retargeting

 The internet is a huge place.
-Retargeting your email list subscribers with advertisement is a great way to reach your subscribers elsewhere.
+Retargeting your email list subscribers with an advertisement is a great way to reach your subscribers elsewhere.